 The clinic staff told Juanita that the side effects of misoprostol were limited to mild cramping and bleeding.
 She was skeptical about how the side effects were minimized but felt like she had to

 end her pregnancy.
-She swallowed the first pill quickly.
-She placed the envelope with the other four pills, which she would take the next day, in her purse.
+She swallowed the first pill quickly and would take the rest the next day.

 Juanita told her husband as soon as she got home, and she began to regret her decision almost immediately.
-Her husband had seemed excited that she was pregnant and was disappointed to learn she had gone to Planned Parenthood.
+Her husband had seemed excited that she was pregnant and was disappointed to learn she had taken the abortion pill.
 Juanita felt awful.
 She desperately wished she could somehow turn back the clock.

-She called Planned Parenthood about reversing the effects of the pill she had taken.
+She called the abortion provider about reversing the effects of the pill she had taken.
 They told her there was nothing they could do.

 Her mood changed from regret to anguish.
 Lord help me, Juanita prayed silently.
 There must be a way.